 For this step, you may have to look a bit closer, but if you look close enough, you can spot the differences easily.

-As for the sixth step of our real vs fake Nike Sacai Waffle legit check guide, we’ve prepared the size tag.
+As for the tenth step of our real vs fake Nike Sacai Waffle legit check guide, we’ve prepared the size tag.

 As you can see in the real vs fake Nike Sacai Waffle pictures that we’ve linked above, the fake “SZ” text on the top right corner of the size tag is noticeably thinner and smaller than the one on the legit Nike Sacai Waffle pair.

-As for the seventh step of our fake vs real Nike Sacai Waffle guide, we’re going to inspect the long white part on the rear side of the Nike Sacai Waffle:
+As for the eleventh step of our fake vs real Nike Sacai Waffle guide, we’re going to inspect the long white part on the rear side of the Nike Sacai Waffle:

 We called this step “long heel tab”, but you can notice in the real vs fake Nike Sacai Waffle pictures above, how the fake Sacai Waffle has this tab looking too short, while the legit one is longer.